Scholarship and grant policies for all students

 Withdrawal from all courses

-If a student completely withdraws from WSU prior to the 10th day of the semester, any WSU scholarships will be canceled from the student's account.
+If a student completely withdraws from WSU on our before the census date (usually the 10th day of the semester), any WSU scholarships will be canceled from the student's account.
 If the student received a refund that included the scholarships, the student will be required to pay that refund back to WSU.

-If a student completely withdraws from WSU after the 10th day of the semester, the student can still receive their scholarship to help cover any of the charges incurred for their time at WSU.
+If a student completely withdraws from WSU after the census date (usually the 10th day of the semester), the student can still receive their scholarship to help cover any of the charges incurred for their time at WSU.

 If the student's fees are refunded or waived through a fee appeal, the scholarship will be canceled and the student will not be allowed a refund from the scholarship funds.
 If this results in a balance owing to WSU, the student is required to pay that money back to the University.